v3io/frames/README.md

 <a id="client-constructor-examples"></a>
 #### Examples

-The following examples, for local platform execution, both create a Frames client for accessing data in the "users" container by using the authentication credentials of user "iguazio"; the first example uses access-key authentication while the second example uses username and password authentication (see [User Authentication](#user-authentication)):
+The following examples, for local platform execution, both create a Frames client for accessing data in the "users" container by using the authentication credentials of user "iguazio"; the first example uses token (access-key) authentication while the second example uses username and password authentication (see [User Authentication](#user-authentication)):

 ```python
 import v3io_frames as v3f